Bad Faith Damages in California: What You Can Actually Recover

 The foundational case for emotional distress in insurance bad faith is Crisci v.
 Security Insurance Co. of New Haven (1967) 66 Cal.2d 425.
 In Crisci, the California Supreme Court held that an insurer's refusal to settle a third-party liability claim within policy limits — which exposed the insured to a devastating excess judgment — gave rise to liability for the emotional distress that followed.
 The insured, Rosina Crisci, was an elderly landlord who lost everything and attempted suicide after the excess verdict.
 The court awarded damages for her mental suffering without requiring proof of physical injury.

 While Crisci arose in the third-party (liability) context, California courts extended the same principle to first-party property claims through Gruenberg and its progeny.
 The reasoning is the same: insurance is purchased for security and peace of mind, the insurer knows that its bad faith will cause emotional harm, and that harm is therefore a foreseeable consequence of the tort.
-The Criscidoctrine means that California policyholders do not need to prove physical manifestation of their distress, do not need a psychiatric diagnosis, and do not need independent corroboration — although all of these strengthen the claim.
-The policyholder's own testimony about the impact on their life is sufficient.
+The Crisci doctrine means that California courts applying the Criscidoctrine have permitted recovery of emotional distress damages without requiring proof of physical manifestation, a psychiatric diagnosis, or independent corroboration — though all of these can strengthen the claim.
+Many plaintiff attorneys have prevailed on the policyholder’s own testimony about the impact on their life.
+Whether testimony alone is sufficient in any specific case depends on the trier of fact.

 Punitive Damages